dodyg/practical-aspnetcore/projects/3-0/razor/README.md

-# Markup in functions inside @functions block
+# Markup in methods inside @functions block

-Now you can use markup code inside the functions located at @functions block.
+Now you can use markup code inside methods located at @functions block.